Elevation: 10,377 ft

 This peak not in the book.

 Argosy Creek is accessed from ID-20 at Carey, Idaho.
-Look for the sign on the east end of town stating: Little Wood Reservoir 11.0 miles.
-See (E)(1) at page 261.
+Look for the sign on the east end of town stating “Little Wood River Reservoir 11.0 miles.”
+See [(E)(1) on Page 261].
 Take this good paved road out of town passing homes, farms and ranches.
 The road turns to good gravel before reaching the turn for the reservoir.
 Continue on the main road.
-At 17.4 miles the road takes a sharp right turn and runs through the middle of a ranch.
+At 17.4 miles, the road takes a sharp right turn and runs through the middle of a ranch.
 Continue through the ranch buildings for 6.8 miles to an unsigned junction just past a turn for another ranch.

 This road, shown on the map below, is FS-126.
 Most maps show it as a 4WD road when, in fact, it is a good road suitable for most vehicles when dry.
 Follow FS-126 as it skirts around the ranch property and works its way into upper Muldoon Creek for 2.5 miles where the road is wide enough to park.
 This spot is just past the confluence of Muldoon Creek and Argosy Creek.

 Muldoon Creek is clogged with willows.
 Finding your way across the creek and then through the willows may be the crux of the climb.
 The best spot we found was 0.1 miles south of our parking spot.
 Good luck.

 Use the links below to read trip reports from John Platt and Dan Robbins for just such an excursion.

 Year Climbed: 2017

 Longitude: -113.84919 Latitude: 43.61239